Reducing Biases in Record Matching Through Scores Calibration: Introduction

-To address fairness in matching scores, our first contribution is a new bias measure that extends standard notions such as demographic parity (\DP) and equalized odds (\EOD) from binary outcomes to score distributions across all thresholds.
+\textbf{(1) Score-bias formulation for record matching.} We introduce a threshold-independent bias measure that extends standard notions such as demographic parity (\DP) and equalized odds (\EOD) from binary outcomes to score functions.
 It captures cumulative performance differences between groups over the full threshold range.
-For example, in Figure~\ref{fig:tpr}, the \DP score bias is the sum of \TPR differences across thresholds, shown by the gray area between the two plots.
-Using this measure, we evaluate popular benchmarks and state-of-the-art matching methods, revealing substantial score biases.
+For example, in Figure~\ref{fig:tpr}, the \DP score bias corresponds to the area between group-wise \TPR curves across thresholds.

-To reduce these biases, we propose a post-processing algorithm that calibrates scores without altering matching models, making it broadly applicable.
-The algorithm treats the scores for each demographic group as probability distributions and aligns them by mapping both to a shared target distribution.
-We use optimal transport (OT) to compute the Wasserstein barycenter~\cite{chzhen2020fair, miroshnikov2022wasserstein}, which serves as a balanced average that minimizes deviation from the original scores while improving fairness.
-This approach also offers theoretical guarantees, including an asymptotic upper bound on post-calibration bias that decreases with data size, derived from OT theory.

-Empirical results show that our calibration method effectively reduces \DP score bias across various benchmarks and matching methods.
-However, it does not address \EOD score bias, which depends on true labels.
-To tackle this, we introduce \emph{conditional calibration}, a variant that adjusts scores based on both the predicted score and the estimated label.
-This method significantly reduces \EOD score bias, as demonstrated through extensive evaluations on standard benchmarks.
+\textbf{(2) Barycenter-based score calibration for \DP.} Building on distributional calibration ideas from the fair regression literature, we propose a model-agnostic post-processing algorithm that maps group-wise score distributions to a common Wasserstein barycenter~\cite{chzhen2020fair, miroshnikov2022wasserstein}.
+This reduces \DP score bias while keeping score distortion small; moreover, our theoretical guarantees for the \DP case build directly on theory developed in the fair regression literature.